 Regent Parade, York Place and The Oval make up some of the most desirable addresses in the town where semi-detached and terraced houses sell for a couple of million.
 Fulwith Mill on Harrogate’s south side is also affluent with houses selling for up to £3 million.

-There’s also the newly renovated The Old Police Station Harrogate, an iconic building in the centre that has recently been transformed into a range of luxury houses and apartments for sale with prices for these stunning properties reaching upwards of £1m.
+There’s also the newly renovated The Old Police Station Harrogate, an iconic building in the center that has recently been transformed into a range of luxury houses and apartments for sale with prices for these stunning properties reaching upwards of £1m.

-Harrogate boasts good rail links with its own station located in the centre of the town and a train trip to London can be completed in just a couple of hours whilst it’s 30 mins to big cities like Leeds.
+Harrogate boasts good rail links with its own station located in the center of the town and a train trip to London can be completed in just a couple of hours whilst it’s 30 mins to big cities like Leeds.